senacor/Tutorials-Microservices/README.md

 #### Tasks

-1. Configure the demo project for mysql and flyway (dependencies).
+1. Configure the customer project for mysql and flyway (dependencies).
 2. Write flyway migration scripts to create a table ```customer``` with fields ```id```, ```first_name```, ```last_name``` and ```birth_date```.
 3. Fill some data into your ```customer``` table by writing and executing more flyway migration script(s).